flutter/website/src/development/ui/material3-guide.md

 title: Material 3 development guide
 description: Learn about Material 3 for Flutter.
 ---
-Material 3, also known as Material You, is the next phase of Material Design.
+Material 3, also known as Material You, is the next version of Material Design.
 With new features and widget updates, cross-platform design is more uniform.
 This guide gives a high-level overview of Material 3, highlights key updates, and shows you how to enable Material 3 for your Flutter application.